Colette Guimond

 Colette Guimond (born September 14, 1961) is a French Canadian professional IFBB female bodybuilder.
 She lives in New Port Richey, Florida.
-She is one of only two female athletes in North America to achieve the height of 5 feet along with Shelly-Ann Fraser-Pryce of Jamaica.

 Career

 Guimond started training at the age of 26.
 After only two years in the weight room, she won the 1989 Montreal Championship.
 She had a very long hiatus in competitive bodybuilding due to a car accident in 1997.
 In 2005, Guimond took 1st place in the Canadian Women's Bodybuilding Nationals Heavyweight and earned her IFBB pro card.